rajindersingh751/rajindersingh751.github.io/README.md

 # Hosting your resume on GitHub pages

 ## Purpose
-ii.
-This aim of this document is to provide the reader with a tutorial on how one can upload their resume on GitHub Pages using a Markdown editor and Jekyll.
+The aim of this document is to provide the reader with a tutorial on how one can upload their resume on GitHub Pages using a Markdown editor and Jekyll.
+These changes will be made by utilizing the principals in the *Modern Technical Writing* by Andrew Etter.

 ## Prerequisites
 Before we get started with uploading and styling our GitHub Page, we need to know how to use GitHub Flavored Markdown and Jekyll.
-The knowledge to use both of these technologies are provided with a link in the “More Resources” section of this document.
+The knowledge to use both of these technologies are provided with a link in the >More Resources< section of this document.

 ## Instructions